Perfect clean eating dinner. Warm cauliflower salad with crispy chickpeas, sun-dried tomatoes and Kalamata olives, all tossed in a miso dressing.

 You can’t go wrong with these ingredients no matter what you do.
 For example, this cauliflower salad is a simple roast and sauté that comes together with little fuss.
 Or this: I also make a killer pasta dish with mashed chickpeas, and most of these ingredients (I’ll be posting it soon).
 But back to this cauliflower salad, it can be eaten by itself still warm from the stove, or stuffed into pita pockets.
 Or, if you’re partial to flatbreads (and who isn’t?), serve it as on a gourmet thin-crust pizza.
 It’s all good.

 Besides featuring flavors that dance well together, I love this dish for its make-ahead aspects.
 Just roast the cauliflower and chickpeas over a relaxing weekend, and sauté them with the remaining ingredients just before dinner at the end of a busy day.

 Wimpy vegetarian tips for the Carnivores at the table:

-Add cooked shredded chicken into the sauté, and adjust seasonings as needed
+For the meat eaters at the table, add cooked shredded chicken into the sauté, and adjust seasonings as needed.

-Cauliflower and Crispy Chickpea Warm Salad with Sun-Dried Tomatoes and Olives
+Mediterranean Cauliflower Salad with Crispy Chickpeas, Sun-Dried Tomatoes and Olives

 - 1 large head cauliflower